 Big data-driven analytics bolster food industry firms by giving them critical decision-making abilities when it comes to the areas of pricing, product promotion, product development as well as demand forecasting.
 Several of the benefits include enhanced product innovation, improved sales effectiveness, boosted margins as well as profitability levels, prolonged customer reach, enhanced marketing ROI, and also improving customer satisfaction and loyalty.

 In the food industry, timing is everything.
 Getting the food item delivered to the customer on time is the first and foremost responsibility of any business involved in the industry.
 Despite all the logistics involved in this process, couriers and delivery firms now have numerous progressive technologies accessible to them.
 But couriers and delivery companies have never had such advanced technologies at their disposal.

 To facilitate swift deliveries Big data analytics can be employed for monitoring and superior comprehension of elements such as traffic, construction weather, changes in routes, present climates as well as aspects like distance.
-With this information a complex and elaborate system such as Artificial Intelligence is then used for calculating the time needed for travelling to a particular delivery spot.
-Now that I mentioned Artificial Intelligence, you can also spare a glance at our other blogs on the subject.
+With this information, a complex and elaborate system such as Artificial Intelligence is then used for calculating the time needed for traveling to a particular delivery spot.

 An example of this is FreshDirect which employs sensors, processing and analyzing data for monitoring product status and environmental conditions during transportation.
 Big Data Analytics is also employed for other purposes such as Blue Apron is employing analytics using a platform called Looker, to make almost real-time decisions about food delivery which has deducted its decision-making time by up to one day.